Konamiman/Nestor80/docs/LanguageReference.md

 FOO:
 ```

-If the resulting relocatable file is linked with the data segment starting at address 100h, then the `FOO` label will refer to address 120h.
+If the resulting relocatable file is linked with the data segment starting at address 100h, then the `FOO` label will refer to address 120h in the final binary file generated by the linker.

 The above is true when linking one single relocatable file; when linking two or more it's a bit more complicated since `ORG` refer to the starting address of each segment _in each program_.
 See ["Writing relocatable code"](WritingRelocatableCode.md) for the full details.